devbolcom/bolcom-openapi-java-client/subprojects/client/README.md

     // do something with the search results

-Take a look at the `OpenApiClientSpec` and `OpenApiClientIntegrationSpec` for more examples.
+Take a look at the `OpenApiClientIntegrationSpec` for more examples.